Is dynamic dedicated path protection tractable?: Problem statement and resolution

-\begin{proof} We prove by contradiction: we assume a path is efficient, and suppose that its substructure is not to conclude that the assumption was false (i.e., the path is inefficient).
+\begin{proof} We prove by contradiction: we assume a label is $\preceq'$-efficient, and suppose that its substructure is not to conclude that the assumption was false (i.e., the label is $\preceq'$-inefficient).

-We search for efficient paths from vertex $s$, as shown in Fig.~\ref{f:substructure}.
-To examine the path substructure, we assume a path to $x$ is made of a path (of at least one edge) to preceding vertex $w \ne s$ and the appended edge $e$.
-We assume two paths lead to $w$: efficient $p_i$ with efficient label $l_i$, and inefficient $p_j$ with inefficient label $l_j$, and so $l_i \preceq' l_j$.
+We search for $\preceq'$-efficient labels from vertex $s$, as shown in Fig.~\ref{f:substructure}.
+To examine the label substructure, we assume a path to $x$ is made of a path (of at least one edge) to preceding vertex $w \ne s$ and the appended edge $e$.
+We assume two paths lead to $w$: path $p_i$ with $\preceq'$-efficient label $l_i$, and path $p_j$ with $\preceq'$-inefficient label $l_j$, and so $l_i \preceq' l_j$.
 The label of a path to $x$ is derived from a label of a path to $w$.

-We assume there exists an efficient path $p$ to vertex $x$ with efficient label $l$.
-But we suppose an inefficient substructure: path $p$ is made of inefficient path $p_j$ with inefficient label $l_j$.
+We assume there exists path $p$ to vertex $x$ with $\preceq'$-efficient label $l$.
+But we suppose an $\preceq'$-inefficient substructure: path $p$ is made of path $p_j$ with $\preceq'$-inefficient label $l_j$.

-By Proposition \ref{p:label}, for every label $l \in l_j \oplus e$ there exists $l' \in l_i \oplus e$ such that $l' \preceq' l$, and so $l$ cannot be efficient by Definition \ref{d:label_efficiency}.
-Therefore path $p$ is inefficient and that contradicts the assumption.
-The proof applies to all intermediate nodes $w$ of an efficient path as we trace them back recursively. \end{proof}
+By Proposition \ref{p:labelprime}, for every label $l \in l_j \oplus e$ there exists $l' \in l_i \oplus e$ such that $l' \preceq' l$, and so $l$ cannot be $\preceq'$-efficient by Definition \ref{d:label_efficiency}, and that contradicts the assumption.
+The proof applies to all preceding labels (of intermediate vertexes $w$ of a path) as we track them back recursively to finally stop at the initial label. \end{proof}